LifeBogger presents the Full Story of a Footballer Genius best known by the Nickname; ‘Delstroyer’.

 Dele Alli’s sister Barbara Johnson has pleaded with the Tottenham Hotspur star to reconsider his decision not to speak to his family, saying that they are not after his wealth or fame.

-Many believes she is the reason why Dele Alli might not reunite with his parents anytime soon.
-As they would say, “She’s got a strong hold on him”.
+Many believe she is the reason why Dele Alli might not reunite with his parents anytime soon.
+As they would say, “She’s got a stronghold on him”.

 He listens to her and prefers her than his family.